simontran7/dev-notes/ds-and-algo/algorithm-techniques.md

 >
 >    return graph
 > ```
-> Although, even if the input is none of the above, it may still be a problem where we can model the input as a graph!
+> Although, even if the input is none of the above, it may still be an implicit graph problem, often where vertices aren't explicitly given, but can be generated on the fly through valid transitions or transformations.
+These problems typically involve:
+> - A starting state and a goal/end state
+> - A defined set of valid transitions or mutations
+> - Optional constraints like invalid/intermediate states

-> **Note (`visited` Container)**\
+> **Note ( `visited` Container)**\
-> `visited` is typically a HashSet, but you might achieve better runtime performance by using a boolean array when the node range is predetermined (which is typical since graph problems usually number nodes from `0` to `n - 1`)
+> `visited` is typically a HashSet, but you might achieve better runtime performance by using a boolean array when the node range is predetermined (which is typical since graph problems usually number nodes from `0` to `n - 1` )

 > **Note (Prohibited Vertices)**\
 > Whenever the problem mentions prohibited vertices, then that's an indicator to add them straight away to the `visited` container.